maziar-rumiani/js-freecodecamp/README.md

 # js-freecodecamp
+# javascript-algorithms-and-data-structures

-# These are projects I've built to gain the Freecodecamp website for
+## These are projects I've built to gain the Freecodecamp website sertificate

-# Link to the projects:
+## Link to the projects:
 # [javascript-algorithms-and-data-structures-projects](https://rumiani.github.io/js-freecodecamp/)